vikhyat108/kNNpy/README.md

 kNNpy provides the following functionalities:

 - **Compute kNN-CDF statistics**:
-  - `kNN 3D` — for 3D clustering analysis, when we have the 3-D positions and/or the 3-D field
+  - $k$ NN 3D — for 3D clustering analysis, when we have the 3-D positions and/or the 3-D field
     - Tracer auto
     - Tracer cross tracer
     - Tracer cross field